hakangulcu/Student-Club-Management-System/README.md

     - Create, delete or customize an activity
     - Limit the number of participants of an activity
     - Access the participants registered to the activities
-    - Delete or add an participant.
+    - Delete or add a participant
     - Set GE250 points of activities
   For participants:
     - Access all planned or past activies
     - QR code integration
     - E-mail authentication
-    - Choose favorite clubs and receive e-mail when favorite club create an activity
+    - Choose favorite clubs and receive e-mail when favorite club creates an activity

 ## Project Status: